-I can’t tell you how many times I’ve seen people hiking with kids in flip-flops, or without basic provisions like a bottle of water.
+I can’t tell you how many times I’ve seen people hiking with kids in flip-flops or without basic provisions like a rain jacket.
 While you probably aren’t going to die or even get injured without “professional” gear, there are definitely some things you should always bring while hiking.
-This is especially true when you are hiking with kids since you are responsible for them.

 Do I Really Need All This Gear When Hiking with Kids?
 It’s Only Going to Be a Short Hike…